 Personalize Your Communications: Whether you Send E-Mails, Invest In Social Media Marketing, or use other Digital Channels, always make sure your efforts are as personal as possible.
 Naturally, you’ll have an easier time building credibility when you send relevant communications.
 Segment Your E-Mail Subscribers So; You Send Highly Targeted E-Mails, and create saved Social Media Replies that automatically insert the customer’s name.
 Integrate your Marketing and Support Apps so each member of your team can access and understand every customer’s history with your company.

 Surprise Your Customers: Whether they’re new or Repeat Customers, most people have assumptions when they purchase something from your company.
 But why meet expectations when you can exceed them instead?
-Think about ways you can delight or surprise customers and give them an even more positive impression of your business. , you can add a handwritten note to customer orders or include a gift that has value for your clients; but doesn’t affect your bottom line.
+Think about ways you can delight or surprise customers and give them an even more positive impression of your business.
+For example, you can add a handwritten note to customer orders or include a gift that has value for your clients; but doesn’t affect your bottom line.

 Take Customers’ Advice And Give Them Credit: Existing Customers can be excellent sources of data; especially when it comes to Research and Development.
 Don’t just survey them for fun.
 Take their suggestions seriously, and implement the ones that make sense for your business.
 Always give customers credit for their great ideas; such as Mentioning Them On Social Media or Sending Them A Coupon or Gift For Their Loyalty.